bkuchi/myretail/README.md

 Execution

-Start MyRetail Service:
-$ mvn spring-boot:run

-Run integration test (MyRetaill Service is required to be running):
+Run integration test (myretail service api is required to be up and running):
 $ mvn test -Dtest=myretail